-MAST 2212 Medical Transcription I 3 credits
+MAST 2212 Medical Transcription I 3 credits Prerequisite: Acceptance into Medical Assisting or Medical Transcriptionist Program

 Introductory course in medical transcription including the use of transcription equipment, computer word processing, formatting and use of appropriate medical forms.
 Includes ethical and legal issues for the medical transcriptionist as well as transcription guidelines for punctuation, capitalization, proofreading and making corrections, and use of references.
 Emphasis is placed on accuracy, correct spelling, and punctuation of chart notes and letters with an introduction to the history and physical report and hospital discharge summary.
 This course follows CAAHEP/AAMA accreditation standards in place for Medical Assistants.